baendlorel/kt.js/packages/core/README.md

   - Accurate HTMLElement type inference
   - Event handler type hints with proper event types
   - Support for custom attributes and properties
-- **`ktnull`**: Special value for filtering null/undefined in DOM operations
-  - Works as a placeholder that won't create DOM nodes
-  - Can be used in attribute or content positions
-  - Preserves native DOM behavior while enabling conditional rendering
 - **ES5 Compatible**: Transpiled to ES5 for maximum browser compatibility
 - **Zero Dependencies**: Fully self-contained implementation